 AYDA is registered nonprofit organization with the U.S. state of Washington and is a class 501c3 nonprofit charity with the United State Internal Revenue Services, which reviews every financial transaction from international donor to final purchase in Senegal.
-This is accomplished as AYDA corporate and AYDA Senegal each have bank accounts that continue the financial trail from donor to recipient.
+This is accomplished as AYDA and its Senegal team each have bank accounts that continue the financial trail from donation to purchase.
 Receipts of purchases are received by the local AYDA teams abroad, scanned, and archived in the AYDA database.

 Are donations deductions tax deductible?